CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Experiments

-As shown in Figure~\ref{fig:barchart}, increasing the distance coefficient $\alpha$ in SAGA first improves performance and then leads to a decline.
+\textbf{Influence of weight coefficients.} As shown in Fig.~\ref{fig:barchart}(a), increasing the distance coefficient $\alpha$ in SAGA first improves performance and then leads to a decline.
 We select \mbox{$\alpha=0.3$} to balance the contributions of normal and abnormal prototype distances in the spatial weighting mask.
-More ablations on the glocal coefficient $\beta$ are provided in Appendix C.
+As shown in Fig.~\ref{fig:barchart}(b), increasing the glocal coefficient $\beta$ consistently improves both I-AUROC and I-AP, with peak performance at $\beta = 0.9$.
+This trend highlights the effectiveness of glocal alignment in integrating global and local semantics for anomaly detection.
+However, performance drops notably at $\beta = 1.0$, indicating that relying solely on global information without local score hinders generalization.
+More ablation study can be found in Appendix Sec.~C.